Twistor spinors and extended conformal superalgebras: Introduction

 The paper is organized as follows.
-We show the construction of symmetry operators of twistor spinors in terms of CKY forms in constant curvature backgrounds and in terms of normal CKY forms in Einstein manifolds in Section 2.
-We also calculate the commutator of symmetry operators to find the conditions for obtaining mutually commuting symmetry operators in a subsection.
+We show the construction of symmetry operators of twistor spinors in terms of CKY forms in constant curvature backgrounds, Einstein manifolds and conformally-flat backgrounds in Section 2.
+We also show the conformal invariance of the constructed symmetry operators and calculate the commutator of symmetry operators to find the conditions for obtaining mutually commuting symmetry operators in two subsections.
 In Section 3, we construct the extended conformal superalgebras and discuss the reduction to extended Killing superalgebras.
 Section 4 concludes the paper.